 Pilot Study # 2: Wise Worker.

 Overview: The Wise Worker program is a four week musculoskeletal health and resilience program designed to prevent injuries, reduce stress and improve psychological wellbeing.
 The curriculum is designed to teach participants how to integrate and apply mindfulness into their everyday lives, as well as how they can protect themselves from pain and injuries at home and in the workplace.
-Embedded within the context of Mind/Body and Integrative Medicine, the program teaches evidence-based practices and tools to assist with self-regulation, as well as workplace morale.
+Embedded within the context of mind/body and Integrative Medicine, the program teaches evidence-based practices and tools to assist with attention, self-regulation, as well as workplace morale.
 Practical guided instruction from the facilitator assists with improving flexibility, reducing pain, increasing blood flow and circulation, promoting relaxation and improving overall wellbeing.

 Methods: We explored the impact of self-awareness, goal setting, health screening, education and practical exercises on clinical health outcomes.
 We determined the impact of four weeks of training on blood pressure, flexibility, core strength, hydration, metabolic age, stress levels, sleep and self-reported feelings of wellbeing.
 Mental health and personal injury data was collected from the participant’s pre and post intervention, as well as at the completion of the program and one month post program.